Nat34/Projects/php.md

 ```
 ### 6. Describe an example of when omitting a break from a switch case would be helpful.

-Omitting a break from a switch means you would not exit the control structure, but it seems to be the default behavior to end each switch with a break.
+Omitting a break from a switch means you would not exit the case statement from which the break was omitted, but it seems to be the default behavior to end each switch with a break.
 Perhaps omitting the break could be helpful if you want to run multiple case statements.

 ### 7. Explain the difference between public, private, and protected for class properties and methods.
-	* Public: any code could directly access and change the values for these class properties and methods
+**Public:** any code could directly access and change the values for these class properties and methods
-	* Private: class properties and methods cannot be accessed outside of the class itself
+**Private:** class properties and methods cannot be accessed outside of the class itself
-	* Protected: class properities and methods can be accessed within the class itself and by inherited classes
+**Protected:** class properities and methods can be accessed within the class itself and by inherited classes
-	* var: treated as public
+**var:** treated as public
 ### 8. Explain what it means to define a method as abstract.

 Defining a method as abtract means to modify the properties after inheritance.